Elsayedaa/MLDAMS/readme.txt

 	Initialization of the MLDB_sampler_enter object:
 		-initializes a dataframe of the imaged samples board via the isb() function and saves it in an instance variable called self.isbdf.
-			-for authentication, the initialization function will read a text file saved at \GUI_Branch\Database_Related_GUI_Branch\auth.txt
+			-for automatic authentication, the __init__ function will read a text file saved at \GUI_Branch\Database_Related_GUI_Branch\auth.txt
 			-you will have to make this file yourself if you are cloning from github since the file is on the gitignore list